Mint-Street-to-Dalal-Street/Corporate-Insolvency-Resolution-in-India/README.md

 Online Bureau ETLegalWorld.
 "NCLT rules out that IBC Code cannot be used as a tool for recovery."
 ET LegalWorld, 29 Sep.
 2023

 LiveLaw News Network.
 "Weekly Update Of IBC Cases: 20 To 26 March 2023."
 LiveLaw, 29 Mar.
 2023

+***This is a data file.
+To peruse recent news, view the post [here](https://mintstreettodalalstreet.com/).
+To study pertinent research, view the article [here](https://www.linkedin.com/pulse/corporate-insolvency-resolution-india-dhanya-menon).***